VrushankPatel/Maxine/docs/features.md

   - Caching in load balancing strategies (e.g., Least Response Time, Fastest) for reduced computation overhead.
    - Compression enabled when high performance mode is disabled for reduced response sizes and improved network performance.
     - HTTP/2 support enabled by default for multiplexing and reduced latency over HTTP/1.1.
     - Optimized string operations in discovery controller to minimize CPU usage.
     - Native HTTP implementation for health checks eliminates axios dependency overhead.
+    - LRU caching for alias resolutions, IP extractions, and service name building to prevent memory leaks and improve performance under high load.
 ### etcd Persistence
 - Maxine supports etcd as a distributed key-value store backend for high availability and consistency.
 - Enable with `ETCD_ENABLED=true` and configure `ETCD_HOST` and `ETCD_PORT`.